-The Audit Committee, at its meeting held on March 9, 2021, endorsed the re-appointment of KPMG as external auditor for 2021, with its fees proposed to be determined by Management.
-At its meetings held on March 9, 2021, the Board of Directors, finding the recommendations to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2021 for the approval and ratification of the stockholders at the Annual Stockholders' Meeting scheduled on May 18, 2021.
+The Audit Committee, at its meetings held on March 9, 2021 and May 4, 2021, endorsed the re-appointment of KPMG as external auditor of the Company for 2021 and the approval of KPMG's proposed fees, respectively.
+At its meetings held later on such days, the Board of Directors, finding the recommendations of the Audit Committee to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2021 and approved its fees for 2021 the approval and ratification, respectively, of the stockholders at the 2021 annual stockholders' meeting.
+These matters were approved and ratified by the stockholders at the 2021 annual stockholders' meeting.

-With the engagement partner of KPMG assigned to the Company only beginning 2015, the Company is not yet subject to the rule on rotation for the signing partner every five (5) years under the 2015 SRC Rules and other applicable rules in respect of its engagement of KPMG.
+With the engagement partner of KPMG, Mr. Darwin P. Virocel, assigned to the Company only beginning with the 2015 audited financial statements, the rule on the rotation for the signing partner under the Revised Securities Regulation Code Rule 68 and other applicable rules in respect of the Company's engagement of KPMG does not yet apply.

-Set out in the next page is the report of the Audit Committee for the year 2020.
+Set out in the next page is the report of the Audit Committee for the year 2021.